https://www.lemonlawprotector.com/wp-content/uploads/2022/10/int-hero-mobile-360.jpg

 Do You Think Your New or Used Chevrolet Is a Lemon?
 Contact Us

 You have rights as someone who has purchased or leased a new or used Chevrolet with a defect in California.
 GM has an obligation to remedy the situation by reimbursing your expenses in full, buying back the lemon vehicle, or providing a replacement.
 The experienced Chevrolet Lemon Law attorneys at Young & Young APC can help you file a claim in your county.
 Contact us today to request a free case evaluation near you.
-Call (833) LEMON-00 (536-6600).
+Call (833) 536-6600.